grey7287/Sales-DashBoard/README.md

 - **Discount:** Discount applied to the transaction.
 - **Profit:** Profit earned from each transaction.

-# This dashboard provides a comprehensive overview of your sales data, allowing you to identify trends, track performance, and make informed business decisions.
+# This dashboard provides a comprehensive overview of sales data, allowing you to identify trends, track performance, and make informed business decisions.
 Dive into the interactive features to explore patterns over time, analyze customer behavior, and optimize your product offerings.
 The robust visualizations enable a quick and intuitive understanding of your sales performance.
 Leverage this tool to enhance strategic planning, streamline operations, and drive overall business success.
-Download and integrate this Power BI file to unlock the full potential of your sales data.
+Download and integrate this Power BI file to unlock the full potential of sales data.